 and partners alike.

-The COP is the second final implementing team authority on management issues including staff, operations and logistics, and financial management.
-He/she will report to the Project Director, located at Creative’s headquarters.
+counterparts across Nigeria.
+The COP is the final implementing team authority on management issues including staff, logistics, financial accounting and security.

-- Provide overall management and leadership of technical, administrative, operational, and logistical direction in compliance with Creative and USAID policies and regulations
+- Provide overall management and leadership of technical, administrative, operational, and logistical direction of the project;

-- Serve as primary liaison with the USAID and implementing partners on management and technical design and implementation of the project deliverables
+- Serve as primary liaison with USAID on management and technical work;

-- Maintain collaborative relationships with the project partners, sub-contractors, consultants, key stakeholders, and other implementing partners
+- Lead coordination with USAID, key stakeholders, and other implementing partners; and

-- Manage and supervise the work of project personnel and identify issues and risks related to program implementation in a timely manner and suggest appropriate program adjustments
+- Manage and supervise the work of project personnel and subcontractors.

 Required Skills & Qualifications: